epfldata/dblab/lego-compiler/README.md

 generate the best Scala program, you have to run the following command:
 `run DATA_FOLDER N QX -optimal -scala`

+For some queries, a functional implementation is available.
+For generating those queries you have to append `_functional` postfix to the name of queries.
+Also, you have to use the `+monad-lowering` flag:
+`run DATA_FOLDER N QX_functional +monad-lowering`

 The generated C and Scala codes will be in the folder `generator-out`.